Kadirolajide11/Kadirolajide/README.md

 I'm a Nigerian product designer and content creator building my version of the digital world one step at a time.
 All design projects are built from the ground up, from planning and designing all the way to solving real-life problems with Figma.
 All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.

-## Job Description
+## What I do
-I create user-centered designs by understanding business requirements, and user feedback I Create user flows, wireframes, prototypes and mockups I Translate requirements into style guides, design systems, design patterns and attractive user interfaces I design UI elements such as input controls, navigational components and informational components
+I create user-centered designs by understanding business requirements, and user feedback\n I Create user flows, wireframes, prototypes and mockups I Translate requirements into style guides, design systems, design patterns and attractive user interfaces I design UI elements such as input controls, navigational components and informational components